oracle-livelabs/goldengate/ggs-to-ogg/adb/adb.md

-# Set Up Your Environment
+# Set up your environment

 ## Introduction